Ibrahim Najjar: Career and views

 Since June 29, 2016, Najjar is emeritus professor at the Faculty of Law of the Saint Joseph University, Lebanon.
 In June 2017 he was appointed as President of the Disciplinary Board of the Special Tribunal For Lebanon for a period of two years.
 This appointment was renewed for a period of two years starting June 21, 2019.
 In 2018, he founds an NGO "Ibrahim Najjar For Culture and Freedom” to promote the restoration of the rule of law and an education focused on the freedom and fundamental human rights.

 Najjar was appointed Minister of Justice in July 2008 to the cabinet headed by then prime minister Fouad Siniora.
 In November 2009, he was again named minister of Justice in the cabinet led by then prime minister Saad Hariri.

 His term of three years at the ministry of Justice is considered one of the most fruitful period for the judiciary and the promotion of draft laws in many fields (arbitrary detention, human rights, successions and wills, Lebanese citizenship for the generations of Lebanese ascent, the transformation of the justice ministry into a ministry for freedom and human rights).
 Moreover, two major judiciary permutations were conducted by him in 2009 and 2010 after having been frozen for several years, and the judges’ remunerations were almost doubled in 2011 in order to upgrade their status.
 Najjar's tenure ended in June 2011, and was succeeded by Shakib Qortbawi as justice minister.
 In August 2023 Najjar is appointed by the Prime minister to preside over the Special Committee to revise the Code of Money and Credit.
+In June 2026 he was appointed as member of the Presidential Advisory Council of the Holy Spirit University (USEK)..